Dominant vs. Dominated: Concept-Level Generative Collapse in Diffusion Models: Analysis

+Using the dominant/dominated token labels provided by DominanceBench, we compute layer-wise attention at the first denoising step ($t=50$) to decide where to track each token (\cref{fig:first_step_token_profiles}).
+Across both models, the dominant token shows the peak in the first upsampling blocks (layers 8--10), while the dominated token peaks in the mid block (layer 7).
+We therefore track the dominant token in layers 8--10 and the dominated token in layer 7 over early denoising timesteps.

-To quantify the temporal evolution of attention for these tokens, we first define the attention deviation for token $i$ at timestep $t$ as $\alpha_i^{(\ell, t)} = a_i^{(\ell, t)} - \bar{a}_{\text{others}}^{(\ell, t)}$ (with the same averaging across spatial positions and heads as in \cref{eq:focus_score}).
-Note that we use the raw attention deviation rather than the entropy-normalized focus score, as we track dynamics within individual prompts where token count remains constant.
-Then, the attention change is: where we use $\ell \in \{8,9,10\}$ (averaged) for dominating tokens and $\ell=7$ for dominated tokens.
+To quantify the temporal evolution of attention for these tokens, we define the attention deviation for token $i$ at timestep $t$ as $\alpha_i^{(\ell, t)} = a_i^{(\ell, t)} - \bar{a}_{\text{others}}^{(\ell, t)}$ (with the same averaging across spatial locations and heads as in \cref{eq:focus_score}).
+Note that we use the raw attention deviation rather than the entropy-normalized focus score, since we track changes over timesteps within a single prompt (with fixed prompt length).
+Then, the attention change is: In what follows, we average the attention changes over $\ell \in \{8,9,10\}$ for the dominant token and use $\ell=7$ for dominated tokens.
 Negative $\Delta\alpha$ indicates decreasing concentration on that token.

-\paragraph{Results.} \cref{fig:temporal_slope} shows the temporal evolution of attention change across timesteps.
-Individual prompts (\cref{fig:temporal_slope}a,b) and aggregated statistics (\cref{fig:temporal_slope}c) consistently show that the dominated concept begins with strongly negative $\Delta\alpha$ values in the earliest timestep intervals (50-40), indicating rapid attention loss.
-In contrast, the dominating concept starts with positive $\Delta\alpha$ values, gaining relative attention in the early phase.
-This suggests that the attention imbalance is established early and persists throughout generation, with dominated concepts losing their semantic influence in the critical early timesteps where the overall image structure is determined.